HTTP Request

 }

-If I want to retrieve the value of the
+If you want to retrieve the value of the

 values